prolog/shadow-of-the-wyrm/README.howdoi.txt

   where the details of those types can be found in the engine's C++ code.

+- If you want to add your own sound effects, open data/ShadowOfTheWyrm.xml, and navigate to the <Sounds><Effects> node.
+YOu'll see a list of Effect elements, with ids starting with underscores.
+These are the system sound effects, referenced in code.
+You can add your own sound effects to these: the game will try to match them to in-game messages.

+  1. Add a new Effect element, and specify an id attribute.
+This attribute needs to be unique among all the other Effects.

+  2. Add a match attribute, and specify its value.
+The value of this element is an ECMAscript regex the game will use to try to match whenever a message is send to the display in-game.
+If it matches, the effect will be played.

+  3. Specify the Location element under the effect.
+This is the location of your sound effect.

 - Adding sprites is a bit more effort, but not particularly hard.
 You'll need Gimp.
 Open up the appropriate file (creature_sprites.xcf, item_sprites.xcf, etc) in Gimp.